krutikabapat/Inverse_Cooking_recipe_Generation_from_food_images/README.md

  The Recipe1M dataset composed of 1 029 720 recipes scraped from cooking websites.
 The dataset contains 720 639 training,
 155 036 validation and 154 045 test recipes, containing a title, a list of ingredients, a list of cooking instructions and (optionally) an image.

+## Optimisation

+In the first stage, we pre-train the image encoder and ingredients decoder.
+Then, in the second stage, we train the ingredient encoder and instruction decoder by minimizing the negative <b>log-likelihood</b> and adjusting θR and θE.